MidLevel/MLAPI.Relay-Documentation/README.md

 * updateChecking toggles wheter or not the relay should do web requests to check for updates.
 This will not by itself enable auto update.
 * autoUpdate toggles wheter or not the relay will automatically download and deploy the latest updates.
 This requires updateChecking to be turned on.
 * licenceKey is the licence key you got when purchasing your licence.
 If this is empty or invalid, a trial licence will be used
 * channels is the list of channelTypes that should be used.
-In the order they are added
+In the order they are added.
+Note that some high level libraries have default channels that are added in addition to the user channels.
+Therefor the relay has templates for the MLAPI default channels and the HLAPI channels.
+When using these templates, the channels added are only the library channels.
+User channels have to be added additionaly.
 * bandwidthGracePeriodLength is the length of the bandwidth grace peridod from the point where a client connects
 * gracePeriodBandwidthLimit is the amount of bytes per second that is allowed during the bandwidth grace period for each client.
 If this 0 or less.
 No limit will be used during the grace period.
 * bandwidthLimit is the amount of bytes per second that is allowed to be used for each client outside of the grace period.
 If this is 0 or less, no limit will be used.